-And so we were onto our final stop of the incredible first part of our travels.
+And so we were onto our final stop of the incredible first part of our travels around South East Asia: the tiny country of Singapore.
 It was getting real now – we could count down to Australia on one hand and that was exciting.

 Yet on the other hand, we didn’t want to think about it because we were immensely sad to leave this part of the world that we’d fallen head over heels in love with.

-We arrived in Singapore bedraggled and confused.
-Singapore, one of the more innovative and modern cities of the world, has one of the worst transportation systems I’ve ever seen.
+We arrived in Singapore from Kuala Lumpur, bedraggled and confused.
+To my surprise Singapore, one of the more innovative and modern cities of the world, has one of the worst transportation systems I’ve ever seen if you’re entering the country by train.
+I’ve actually read that the train from Malaysia has got even worse since we took this trip, as from a month later, you can no longer take the train over the border; you have to get off in Malaysia.

-We were meeting a Singaporean friend of mine who I’d met in Budapest, and he headed straight to Chinatown for one of their food markets.
-But we didn’t go to the outdoor tourist one that everyone hits – he took us to a more local indoor one less than five minutes away.
+We were meeting a Singaporean friend of mine who I’d met in Budapest, and he ushered us straight to Chinatown for one of their food markets.
+But we didn’t go to the outdoor tourist one that everyone hits – he took us to a more local indoor one less than five minutes away, Maxwell Food Centre.

 Like Malaysia, we were preparing ourselves for Singapore’s prices.
 But when we could eat lunch for $4 a meal (£2), I realised it’s like anywhere else: it’s all about where you look.
 The market we went to was so busy that we had to share a table with other people, which is the norm here.
 One of the stalls is famous because Gordon Ramsay had a cook-off with one of the chefs – and the queue showed it.

-But while we didn’t eat from that stall, we had some really delicious food and I grabbed a smoothie from another stall for under $2.
+While we didn’t eat from that stall, we had some really delicious food and I grabbed a smoothie from another stall for under $2.
+The place was full of locals, unlike when we passed the tourist Chinese food market, which seemed to be exclusively tourists.

-I wasn’t expecting the Singapore skyline to be so striking.
+I have to admit, I wasn’t expecting the Singapore skyline to be so striking and we sat with this view for a while.

 But when we got there, the trams had a 2 hour queue time.
 There was no point even trying – we might as well walk.